 A continuation of BIO 141, this lecture and lab course emphasizes a histological and gross anatomy approach to physiological function of the organs in these human systems: digestive, urinary, cardiovascular, lymphatic, respiratory, reproductive, and endocrine.

-• Prerequisite(s) BIO 141 with a minimum grade of C or BIO 111 and BIO 112 each with a minimum grade of C
+• Prerequisite(s) BIO 141 with a minimum grade of C or B- dependent on program of study

 BIO 201 Botany 4(3-2)

 Structure and function of major groups of plants with emphasis on metabolism and reproduction.